JBlajet/CV-12_VirConv-T_DMD3C/README.md

 Changes to repo can be found in Changes.md

-# Computer Vision Project 12 - Image+LiDAR-based 3D Object Detection.
+# Computer Vision Project 12 - Image+LiDAR-based 3D Object Detection

 Goal: Fuse complementary information from RGB cameras (appearance/texture) and LiDAR point clouds (accurate geometry/depth) to improve 3D detection accuracy and robustness, especially for distant, small, or partially occluded objects.